MarcoDiFrancesco/marcodifrancesco.github.io/NewWebsite.md

 ![Footer sample](https://i.imgur.com/5Xni3c7.png)

 ## Things to do/avoid
-Avoid killset (with proficency levels, like bars)
+Avoid killset (with proficency levels, like bars).

 Add website page for a specific project just in case there isn't a specific page dedicated to it, so if I make a website and it has its own page, don't make another page just to explain it.

-Don't add social links to Facebook, Instagram and keep serpated the website and linkedin.
+Avoid to add social links to Facebook, Instagram and keep serpated the website and linkedin.

+Add papers (articles) just if they are related to software development.

+Avoid to show resume in the first page, so add before projects and in another page resume.

+Main links to add:
+- Github
+- Linkedin
+- Resume

+Links to avoid:
+- Instagram
+- Facebook
+- Stack overflow (it isn't useful to know the problems I have while programming)

+Don't put location in the description, just in the bottom.

+# Projects page (if it exists)
+Split page in two.
+In the left part put picture and in the right part the text.

+# Resume
+Add in the top clickable link to Linkedin and Github.
+Add experience.
+Add projects (the best 3).
+Don't put dates on education (like school and university), just write I've graduated.
+Don't write the word internship, just what I've done there.